rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 seen in the academic world.
 On the other hand, labs developed a culture of person-centric fiefdom that discouraged talents.
 Perhaps ISRO and BARC were the only two exceptional institutions that emerged from the conundrum.

-We may not currently have funding issues, but the decision-making process still suffers from legacy issues and corruption.
-I think we need to develop a robust structural framework to eliminate corruption at lower-echelon of the government bureaucracy and, at the same time, UGC and other regulatory bodies must strive to establish a fool-proof rigorous protocol for evaluating PhDs.
+We may not have funding issues, but the decision-making process still suffers from legacy issues and corruption.
+We need to develop a robust structural framework to eliminate corruption at the lower echelon of the government bureaucracy.
+Corruption is also quite widespread in the higher echelon of the bureaucracy.
+However, low-level corruption hurts end-users very severely.
+Micro-level details regarding PhD program may not have come under the knowledge of the UGC Chairperson.
+However, having worked as a Vice-Chancellor of JNU, he must have enough inklings about the issues I have discussed in this post.
+So, I believe the UGC Chairperson can intervene systematically to remove the irritants and establish a fool-proof rigorous protocol for evaluating PhDs.

 [Back to Index](../index.md)